BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Results and discussions

 \subsection{Recycled accretion?}

 An alternative possibility is that some fraction of the accreting gas could be recycled material \citep{Oppenheimer10, Azar17}.
-Outflows driven by earlier star formation in the primary galaxy may cool, lose momentum, and subsequently fall back toward the system, where they can fuel new star formation.
+Outflows driven by earlier star formation in the primary galaxy may cool, lose momentum, and subsequently fall back towards the system, where they can fuel new star formation.
 In this scenario, the recycled gas is expected to preferentially accrete and settle into local gravitational potential minima, such as those associated with compact dark matter sub-halos.
 This potentially explains their spatial association with the primary galaxy and their elevated star-formation activity.
 However, with the currently available data we cannot uniquely distinguish between pristine gas accretion from the cosmic web filament and recycled accretion, and both processes may contribute to the gas supply in this system.

-\section{SUMMARY}
+\section{Summary}

 Our system provides a unique window into the dynamic processes governing early galaxy formation and evolution.
-By leveraging the unprecedented capabilities of JWST, we capture a critical phase of galactic assembly, revealing how interactions and gas accretion can trigger star formation in ultra-low-mass galaxies and drive complex gas dynamics.
+By leveraging the unprecedented capabilities of JWST, we captured a critical phase of galactic assembly, revealing how interactions and gas accretion can trigger star formation in ultra-low-mass galaxies and drive complex gas dynamics.
 The detection of strong gas inflows within the \lya\ filament, together with the emergence of compact star-forming regions, highlights the intricate mechanisms through which galaxies grow at high redshift.

 Overall, this system offers a compelling observational example of gas accretion operating across multiple spatial scales within a single dark matter halo, simultaneously sustaining galaxy-wide growth while triggering intense, localised star formation in low-mass components.
 In this context, this system establishes blue-dominant \lya\ emission as a direct probe of cosmic-web-driven baryon inflow and rapid stellar mass growth in faint galaxies.

-Future high-resolution studies, particularly those combining multi-wavelength observations with advanced radiative transfer modeling, will be essential for further disentangling the interplay between galaxy interactions, gas accretion, and star formation in the early Universe.
+Future high-resolution studies, particularly those combining multi-wavelength observations with advanced radiative transfer modelling, will be essential for further disentangling the interplay between galaxy interactions, gas accretion, and star formation in the early Universe.